Albro3459/CloudLaunch/README.md

 The included example implementation is a WireGuard VPN product.
 After a region has been set up, the UI can deploy a VPN server into that region, return the client configuration, and terminate the server later.
 Termination and region cleanup are designed so an unused region can return to zero cloud cost.

+## Built With CloudLaunch

+[CloudGateway](https://github.com/Albro3459/CloudGateway) is a full production project adapted from this platform.
+It takes the example WireGuard VPN implementation and builds it into a hosted, multi-region WireGuard VPN service using React/TypeScript, FastAPI/Python, Firebase Auth/Firestore, and Oracle Cloud Infrastructure, all on top of CloudLaunch's multi-region deployment architecture.

 ## Platform Flow

 1. An admin selects an AWS region to set up.